iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

       #${MSGS_WRAPPERS_LIBRARY_NAME}

 ### Create custom topics
 In plugin/topics you have the possiblity to create custom topics.
 For each topic you have to define a topic name and a topic message.
-If at least one of the custom topic is defined using off-the-shelf message, decomment *dls_messages* in plugin/topics/CMakeLists.txt.
-If instead custom messages are used, decomment in the same file *${MSGS_LIBRARY_NAME}*, which is the library of the custom message.
+If at least one of the custom topic is defined using off-the-shelf message, decomment

+      #dls_messages

+ in plugin/topics/CMakeLists.txt.
+If instead custom messages are used, decomment in the same file

+      #${CMAKE_CURRENT_BINARY_DIR}/../messages/include
+and

+      ${MSGS_LIBRARY_NAME}
+which is the library of the custom message.
 Both of them can be uncommented if you have a mixed configuration.

-To create a plugin
+To create a topic
 * in topics.hpp, include the [TypeSupport](https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/typeSupport/typeSupport.html?highlight=TopicDataType#definition-of-data-types) of each topic.
 Thanks to [Fast DDS-Gen](https://fast-dds.docs.eprosima.com/en/latest/fastdds/dds_layer/topic/fastddsgen/fastddsgen.html#fast-dds-gen-for-data-types-source-code-generation), the TypeSupport of each message is automatically created from the corresponding idl file, when building the project.
 For example, if you have a custom idl file in plugin/messages/idls called stance_status.idl, you have that

       // Include the TypeSupport of each message associated to each topic
-      //#include <dls_messages/dds/<idl_file_name>PubSubTypes.h> # off-the-shelf message
+      //#include <dls_messages/dds/<idl_file_name>PubSubTypes.h> // # off-the-shelf message
-      //#include "dls_messages/dds/<idl_file_name>PubSubTypes.h" # custom message
+      //#include "dls_messages/dds/<idl_file_name>PubSubTypes.h" // # custom message

   becames